 Santro’s sales till 2005-06 were well above 7,000 units a year, however in 2007 its sales were cut into half as only 3,470 units were sold.
 By 2008-09 Santro’s per year sales were just 404 units while it kept on getting hopeless in 2009-10 with just 244 units sold.
 By 2010 the Santro was completely out of production.

 Another major reason was the influx of used JDM cars in our market.
-Toyota Vitz was a fresh craze back then and while Santro was available for nearly PKR 6.8 lac for the flagship Exec variant, the Vitz was available for as low as PKR 5.0 lac while the 2-door version were even available for PKR 4.4 lac or less.
+Toyota Vitz (first gen) was a fresh craze back then and while Santro was available for nearly PKR 6.8 lac for the flagship Exec variant, the better-equipped Vitz was available for as low as PKR 5.0 lac while the 2-door version were even available for PKR 4.4 lac or less.
 This severely dented the sales of Santro.

 Furthermore the Santro was unchanged during all those years.
 Already being in the market for like 8 years, it was high time for Dewan to launch an updated version of the hatchback but since the group was itself stuck in financial woes, it was never possible.
 In 2013-14 the Santro made a brief comeback, but obviously since it was more than a decade old car, there was absolutely no chance of getting back into the success stream.
 It sold just 152 units in 2013-14 and only 50 units in 2014-15 before being completely written off in history.
 That was Hyundai Santro’s story from being a Hero to Zero in Pakistan.